-Replacement Cost: One of two ways your belongings could be covered.
-The insurance company will pay what it actually costs to replace your personal belongings after you have met your deductible.
+Replacement Cost: The insurance company will pay what it actually costs to replace your personal belongings after you have met your deductible.

-Actual Cash Value: One of two ways your belongings could be covered.
-The insurance company will reimburse you for the cash value of the personal belongings you lost after you have met your deductible.
-Each items' cash value is a calculation of your property's worth at the time it was damaged or stolen.
+Actual Cash Value: The insurance company will reimburse your for the case value of the personal belongings you lost after you have met your deductible.
+Each items' case value is a calculation of your property's worth at the time it was damaged or stolen